Our laws are failing us!

 Provisions and definitions make up all of our penal codes.

-- Definitions explain the terms that are used.
+- Definitions explain the terms that are used in our provisions.

-- Provisions tell us about illegal behavior, but they only make sense if their words are well-defined.
+- Provisions tell us the conducts that constitute a crime that can be prosecuted, but provisions only make sense if their words are well-defined.

 NO STATE OR TERRITORY DEFINES CONSENT IN OUR SEXUAL ASSAULT LAWS!

 “It’s just – I’m confused- and men are confused about all these issues!”

 We need our lawmakers to tackle sexual assault!

 Using the hashtag #CodifyConsent shows them how important this issue is to you!
 You’ll be raising society’s awareness about the solution to sexual assault and rape with every hashtag!

 Use the hashtag wherever you see sexual assault discussed.
 Tweet and DM your legislators to ask….